slior/race-game/README.md

 ## Features

-- **Multiplayer Gameplay**: Play with 2-4 players.
+- **Configurable Multiplayer**: Play with 2, 3, or 4 players.
+The number of players can be set easily through the UI.
 - **AI Opponents**: Includes a basic AI with multiple strategies to play against.
-- **Shareable State**: The entire game state is encoded in the URL hash.
-Share the URL to continue a game with friends.
+- **Shareable State**: The entire game state is encoded in the URL.
+Share the URL to continue a game with friends, or even specify the number of players directly in the URL (e.g., `?playerCount=3`).
 - **Responsive UI**: A clean and simple interface that works on modern web browsers.

 ## Tech Stack